Portishead power station: Portishead A power station

 The first Portishead power station was built by Bristol Corporation's Electricity Department, as their earlier power stations in Bristol – the first at Temple Back (opened 1891) and the second at the Feeder Canal – became inadequate to meet demand.
-Construction at Portishead Dock started in 1926 and the station began generating electricity in 1929.
+Construction at Portishead Dock started in 1926 and the station began generating electricity in 1929 containing 2 x 20,000 kW turbo alternators.

 With the creation of the Central Electricity Board (CEB) in 1926 and the establishment of the 132 kV National Grid, Portishead Power station, when it opened, remained under the day-to-day control of Bristol Corporation but was also subject to control by the CEB.
 It supplied power to the grid and in 1931 its installed capacity was advertised as being in excess of 100000 HP.
 In 1937 its original six short chimney stacks were replaced by a 350 ft high stack.

 In 1948, the British Electricity Authority (BEA) was established, with the nationalisation of the UK's electricity supply industry, through the authority of the Electricity Act 1947.
 The BEA took over the operations of over 600 private power companies and local council power stations to form 14 area boards.
 Portishead Power Station ceased to be owned by Bristol Corporation and was now operated by the BEA.
 Generating capacity was increased in 1948 and a second 350 ft stack was added.
 When building work on the new Portishead B Power Station began in 1949, the original station was renamed Portishead A.

 By 1949 the station could generate 240 MW of electricity.
-In 1972 it had three 55 MW and one 54 MW generating sets giving a capacity of 219 MW; the boilers delivered 1,600,000 lb/h (201.6 kg/s) of steam at 300 psi (20.7 bar) and 427°C. In that year the A station sent out 276.5 GWh of electricity (and the B station 1899 GWh).
+In 1972 it had three 55 MW and one 54 MW generating sets giving a capacity of 219 MW; the boilers delivered 1,600,000 lb/h (201.6 kg/s) of steam at 300 psi (20.7 bar) and 427 °C. In that year the A station sent out 276.5 GWh of electricity (and the B station 1899 GWh).

 Portishead B power station

 The BEA started building the Portishead "B" power station in 1949 on part of the site of the Great Western Railway's original Portishead railway station, which was closed on 4 January 1954 and demolished.
 A replacement railway station was opened some 400 metres nearer the centre of Portishead.

 The B power station was built with twelve steam boilers: eight coal-fired and four oil-fired.
-The boilers were rated to deliver 456 kg/s of steam at 62.1 bar and 482°C. There were six 60 MW turbo-alternators giving the station a gross rated output of 363 MW.
+The boilers were rated to deliver 456 kg/s of steam at 62.1 bar and 482 °C. There were six 60 MW turbo-alternators giving the station a gross rated output of 363 MW.
 The new power station began generating in 1955; however, in 1954 the British Electricity Authority was replaced by the Central Electricity Authority (CEA).
 The CEA itself was abolished in 1957 and both power stations came under the control of the Central Electricity Generating Board (CEGB).
 The generating capacity, electricity output, load factor and thermal efficiency were as shown in the table.

 The stations remained under the control of the CEGB until their closure and demolition.